-Our framed piece in the middle was much larger than the others in the hallway.
-It would need a piece of poster board to cover most of it and even then, a bit of the existing navy blue matting would still be visible.
-The navy did not go with my new black, white, and gray Halloween color scheme.
-Then, the idea came to me: time to give it the school bulletin board treatment.
-I actually already had some of the bulletin board border strips in bright green from a past craft project.
-It was easy to use the border as a template and cut my new design out of matte black wrapping paper.
-I found the center skull design at Michael’s when I went in to purchase the piece of poster board.
+Our existing framed piece in the middle of the wall is much larger than the others in the hallway.
+First, I purchased a piece of white poster board to cover the main portion of the glass.
+Then, to completely cover any visible edges and the frame, I cut out a wavy border design from matte black wrapping paper.
+Lastly, I found the center skull design at Michael’s when I went in to purchase the piece of poster board.
 The felt material of the skull design easily adhered to the poster board with regular craft glue.
 Three pieces of art complete!

 And there you have it!
-My new Halloween entryway!
-I am very pleased with the results.
+My front entryway has been completely refreshed for the season with easy DIY Halloween decor!
 I particularly love that after this Halloween, I can take down the “artwork” and keep it safe in a portfolio until I am ready to “hang” it back up next year!

 What has been a favorite DIY Halloween decor project in your home?
 This Mama wants to know, so leave me all your ideas and suggestions in the comments below!